Akylas/TesseractBuild/Scripts/README.md

 # Building

+## ZSH syntax

+I designed the scripts for ZSH, which should be available on modern Macs.

+Here are some things I've found along the way, developing these scripts:

+-   **`$0:A` or `${0:A}`**: to get the absolute pathname of the running script.
+From the Unix-StackExchange [Q](https://unix.stackexchange.com/q/76505/366399), there's a comment at the bottom of this [A](https://unix.stackexchange.com/a/115431/366399) comparing `:a` to `:A`, and the accepted [A](https://unix.stackexchange.com/a/136565/366399).

 ## Intractable issues

 I've run into two main issues I can't really resolve and have resorted to hackery: